Readings

 If you are trying to make a very important decision in your life and you don’t know which path to follow, if you are really doubtful about the consequences the crossroads tarot spread will help you to find your way.

-Seven of Swords
+Eight of Swords

-Seven of Swords
+Eight of Swords

 Upright